Department of Labor Logo United States Department of Labor

 The Consumer Price Index (CPI) is a measure of the average change in prices over time in a fixed market basket of goods and services.
 The Consumer Price Index for Tampa is published bi-monthly.
 The set of components and sub-aggregates published for regional and metropolitan indexes is more limited than at the U.S. city average level; these indexes are byproducts of the national CPI program.
 Each local index has a much smaller sample size than the national or regional indexes and is, therefore, subject to substantially more sampling and other measurement error.
 As a result, local-area indexes are more volatile than the national or regional indexes.
 In addition, local indexes are not adjusted for seasonal influences.
 NOTE: Area indexes do not measure differences in the level of prices between cities; they only measure the average change in prices for each area since the base period.

-The Tampa-St. Petersburg-Clearwater, FL Core Based Statistical Area includes Hernando, Hillsborough, Pasco, and Pinellas Counties.
+The Tampa-St. Petersburg-Clearwater, FL Core Based Statistical Area includes Hernando, Hillsborough, Pasco, and Pinellas Counties in Florida.

 Refer to the national CPI news release technical note or the Handbook of Methods for more information.